techidaily/site-win11-tips/source/_posts/correcting-steam-cloud-connection-problems.md

 ## 11\.
 Disable Your Antivirus or Firewall

  If your game files are intact, but you still encounter the same problem, your antivirus program or Windows Firewall might be blocking Steam from connecting to the cloud.
-For this reason, you should turn off any third-party antivirus you're running and[whitelist the Steam client in the Windows Defender Firewall](https://www.makeuseof.com/how-to-whitelist-files-windows-defender/) .
+For this reason, you should turn off any third-party antivirus you're running and [whitelist the Steam client in the Windows Defender Firewall](https://www.makeuseof.com/how-to-whitelist-files-windows-defender/) .

 ## 12\.
 Disable Your VPN